Archive old data

 Schedule partition management in SQL Server Agent

-2. Right-click the SQL Server Agent node and select New > Job to open the New Job wizard.
+2. Right-click the SQL Server Agent node, then select New > Job.
+The New Job wizard opens.

-3. On the General page, specify the job name and, optionally, its description.
+3. On the General page, specify the job name and, optionally, a description.

 Specify the job name and its description

-4. On the Steps page, add steps for splitting partitions, switching old partitions, and setting filegroups to read-only:
+4. On the Steps page, add steps for splitting partitions:

 4.2.
-In Step name, specify the step name, for example, Step 1 – Split Next Partition.
+In Step name, enter the step name, for example, Step 1 – Split Next Partition.

 USE master;